- Cordillera Region

 Siargao has also been named as the best island in the world multiple times, head-to-head with the more famous Palawan and Boracay.

-Other Siargao tours will take you to stunning natural wonders like Sugba Lagoon, Magpupungko Rock Pools, and Sohoton Cove to name a few.
+Other Siargao private tours will take you to stunning Siargao tourist spots like Sugba Lagoon, Magpupungko Rock Pools, and Sohoton Cove to name a few.
+For a hassle-free trip, you may book Siargao tour packages.
+Aside from surfing, check out other rainy season activities in the Philippines.

-Davao, also known as the “Crown Jewel of Mindanao,” can also be an entry point of travelers to the Philippines through the Francisco Bangoy International Airport.
+Davao, also known as the “Crown Jewel of Mindanao,” can also be an entry point for travelers to the Philippines through the Francisco Bangoy International Airport.

 If you want to get out of the city to lounge at pristine beaches, a trip to the nearby Samal Island may just be what you need which is just a ferry ride away.